 The assessment of first aid needs will help to determine how many first-aiders are required.
 There are no hard and fast rules to determine how many are needed, and account should be taken of all the relevant circumstances of each workplace when coming to a decision.
-The flowchart in Appendix 2 will help to determine the number of first-aid staff required in different types of workplaces.

 When selecting someone to become a first-aider, a number of factors need to be taken into consideration.
 These include: